Orthodontics - Certificate

 Application requirements include a DDS or DMD (or foreign equivalent), National Board Dental Examinations for graduates of American Dental Association Council on Dental Accreditation accredited institutions, Graduate Record Examination scores, a competitive academic record, and references.
-Applications are made through PASS.
+Applications are made through the ADEA Postdoctoral Application Support Service (PASS).
 The deadline to apply is August 15 of each year, with a start date the following summer.

 For more information about the Certificate in Orthodontics visit our website.

 All courses within this program are taught face-to-face, on campus at the School of Dentistry in Dallas.
 This program may require off-campus assignments at local, Dallas-Fort Worth Metroplex hospitals or dental clinics.